Robert Smith (architect): Career

 It is likely that Smith had a hand in shaping the Carpenter's Company's 1783 handbook for standards of workmanship and pricing.
 Entitled The Rules of Work of the Carpenter's Company of the City and County of Philadelphia, this pattern and specifications booklet was one of the first trade manuals printed in America.
 It was "loaned" to every member of the Company and kept a closely guarded trade secret.

 Smith was active in cultural and political affairs.
 In addition to membership in the Carpenters' Company, Smith was also in the American Philosophical Society and the First Continental Congress.
-He was appointed by the city of Philadelphia as a Regulator of Party Walls and Partition Fences, a plum political position roughly akin to Building Inspector.
+He was appointed by the city of Philadelphia as a Regulator of Party Walls and Partition Fences, a plum political position roughly akin to building inspector.

 During the American Revolutionary War, Smith constructed chevaux-de-frise.
 These were boxes containing sharp metal-tipped wooden spikes which were weighted down with stones and sunk in the Delaware River to rip holes in the hulls of British warships.

+Death

-Smith died during the War while working on the American Army barracks at Fort Billingsport, New Jersey, part of the defenses on the Delaware River.
+Smith died during the Revolutionary War while working on the Continental Army barracks at Fort Billingsport in Gloucester County, New Jersey, which was part of the Continental Army's defenses on the Delaware River.
 He is buried in Philadelphia.